Anddd7/kubectl-download/README.md

 # kubectl-download

-`kubectl download` any kubernetes resources
+Output and download any kubernetes resources in to named files.

 ## TODO